-As Head of Research and the pan-University Graduate School, I lead the development of the research agenda at Abertay.
+As Head of Research and Dean of the pan-University Graduate School, I lead the development of the research agenda at Abertay.
 I am a microbiologist by background with over 30 years of experience as a researcher and academic.
 I truly believe that our Postgraduate Research Students are central to the Abertay research community and to driving our research excellence, innovation and ultimately our success going forward.
 The world requires passionate but professional researchers who can think critically but also creatively, to better understand and offer solutions to the complex problems that face us today.
 At Abertay, we promote a collaborative, cross- and inter-disciplinary approach to the way our researchers work; highly-skilled discipline experts working together and learning from each other, to innovate and find creative solutions for the modern world.
 We would be pleased to welcome you to the Abertay Graduate School for your postgraduate studies.
 We pride ourselves in being a small and friendly University with an excellent research environment, extensive researcher development opportunities, close links with industry, the public and third sectors, and a welcoming student support service.
 We are here to help you reach your full potential and to achieve your ambitions and goals.

 I am the Head of Researcher Development.
 My background is in psychology and epidemiology and I worked as a researcher and academic for over 20 years.
 As part of my role I am responsible for developing the Graduate School Researcher Development Training Programme ensuring that staff and students have access to a wide range of courses, seminars and workshops on a range of topics, from research methods to project management and from public engagement to media training.
 I work closely with academic staff and postgraduate students to help them develop their portfolio of research skills, particularly their academic writing.
 In addition to running a series of lectures on writing grant applications and journal articles throughout the year, I also run ‘Writing Academies’ and provide one-to-one support on writing grant and fellowship applications, academic papers, impact case studies and conference abstracts.
 I also manage the University Internal Peer Review Process, am a member of the University REF group, chair the Graduate School Forum, sit on the University Research Degrees Assessment Panel and am a member of the Universities Scotland Research Training Sub-Committee.